 Increase studies and research on economic, energy efficient and clean equipment suitable for rural and remote areas ICT infrastructure development.

-Czech Republic: Increase studies and research on economic, energy efficient and clean equipment suitable for rural and remote areas ICT infrastructure development.
+Czech Republic: Increase studies and research on economic, energy efficient and clean equipment suitable for rural and remote areas new generation networks development.

+29+ Developing countries should be provided support, in their efforts to establish or

+develop a telecommunications infrastructure, including transfer of technology.

 Cuba: (Additional bullet point) Developing countries should be provided a prioritized support, in their efforts to establish or develop a telecommunications infrastructure.